-Payment Protection Insurance or PPI was sold by banks and other credit providers from the early 1980’s.
+Payment Protection Insurance or PPI was sold by banks and other credit providers from the early 1980’s, albeit it sales were only regulated from December 1989.
 It was an insurance product that enabled consumers to protect their repayments in the event of being off work ill, or losing their job.

 The insurance covered a whole raft of borrowing types and typically these included mortgages, loans, credit cards, store cards, catalogue accounts, car loans, overdrafts and even secured loans.
 The insurance was either sold as a “lump sum,” added to borrowing from the outset, such as personal loans or secured loans, or via a monthly payment, with, for example a credit card, store card, mortgage or catalogue account.

 With practically ever type of insurance, the common theme is that it’s underwritten at the time cover is put in place.
 This would apply to say life insurance or home insurance, where customers have to be very careful not to fall foul of material non-disclosures that could invalidate the cover.